JeffSkynird/architecture-labs/labs/001-cqrs-es/sre/runbook.md

 - **Rollback** last deploy if errors align with deployment time.
 - **Increase DB connections** or tune SQLite pragmas (dev only).
 - **Rotate/compact** event store file if I/O becomes a bottleneck (lab note).

+### Outbox stuck queue
+- **Confirm dispatcher health**: check `kubectl logs -l app=order-dispatcher` (or the local worker process) for repeated RabbitMQ connection errors or message rejections; restart the deployment or local worker if it stopped.
+- **Inspect oldest entries**: review retry/backoff metadata (`retry_count`, `next_retry_at`) in `data/outbox.sqlite` and verify RabbitMQ is reachable (`docker compose ps`, management UI) before resuming dispatching.
+- **Mitigate poison messages**: quarantine repeatedly failing records (move them to the DLQ queue or mark the row as `failed`) and capture the payload for follow-up with the integration owner.
+- **Force replay after fix**: once the underlying issue is resolved, trigger a controlled dispatcher restart (e.g., `npm run dispatcher -- --replay-from <id>` or `kubectl rollout restart deployment/order-dispatcher`) so messages are reprocessed in order with persistent delivery.
+- **Monitor recovery**: watch the Grafana "Outbox" panel (oldest age, queue length, dispatch attempts) and RabbitMQ queue depth to confirm the backlog is shrinking; page the integration owner if the oldest age remains >10m after mitigation.

 ---